ngandjuialphonse/AWS_3_tier_APP/README.md

 ![](./media/bucket1.PNG)
 ![](./media/bucket2.PNG)

-__Note :__ In my case, I used __utrains-bucket-backend-three-tier-app__ as my Bucket name.
+__Note :__ In my case, I used __alphodine-bucket-backend-three-tier-app__ as my Bucket name.
 This will be used in our terraform code to configure the backend.

 ### 2.2- Creat table in DynamoDB
 1. In the search bar of the aws console, type DynamoDB, then click on DynamoDb to select